syakirharis25/Linux/README.md

 Oracle VM VirtualBox official website : https://www.virtualbox.org

 Linux operating system was created by Linux Torvalds : https://github.com/torvalds

+<a name="bash"></a>
+## Bash script
+In the realm of Linux (and computers in general) we have the concept of programs and processes.
+A program is a blob of binary data consisting of a series of instructions for the CPU and possibly other resources (images, sound files and such) organised into a package and typically stored on your hard disk.
+When we say we are running a program we are not really running the program but a copy of it which is called a process.
+What we do is copy those instructions and resources from the hard disk into working memory (or RAM).
+We also allocate a bit of space in RAM for the process to store variables (to hold temporary working data) and a few flags to allow the operating system (OS) to manage and track the process during it's execution.

+Essentially a process is a running instance of a program.
+When we are at the terminal we have a Bash process running in order to give us the Bash shell.
+If we start a script running it doesn't actually run in that process but instead starts a new process to run inside.A Bash script is a plain text file which contains a series of commands.

 <a name="github"></a>
 ## GitHub notes